Updated 11/2022

 Zoology students study the major phyla of the animal kingdom.
 Life cycles, anatomy and physiology, reproduction, ecology, and economic benefits are emphasized.
 Correlated sciences would include entomology, herpetology, mammalogy, parasitology, and ornithology.
 This class should appeal not only to students who desire a career with animals, but also for others who have an interest in learning about the natural world around them.
 Laboratory dissections are a required component of this class.

-At FRHs: **Zoology and Botany and Microbiology are merged into one integrated yearlong course.
+At FRHS: **Zoology and Botany and Microbiology are merged into one integrated semester-long course.

 6840 Botany and Microbiology**